felipedaragon/RubyComp/README.md

 The C wrapper functions are based on [Appollo](http://www.moriq.com/apollo/) and written by Kazuhiro Yoshida.

-RubyComp was created by Pirmin Kalberer (Sourcepole AG) and was originally hosted at http://pro.sourcepole.ch/projects/rubycomp/
+RubyComp was created by Pirmin Kalberer ([@pka](https://github.com/pka)) and was originally hosted at http://pro.sourcepole.ch/projects/rubycomp/

 ## License